Honors Credit

 The thesis provides you with experience in research as well as an opportunity to demonstrate your knowledge and expertise.
 While the process may at times be challenging, it will also be rewarding.
 You will enhance your knowledge of the chosen topic and further develop your research or creative skills.
 The final product should leave you with a sense of pride and accomplishment for what you have attained.

 Completion of the thesis is a two semester process.
 Most will register for 1 credit of 010:197 to begin the process in the fall and 2 credits of 010:197 to complete their work in the spring (talk with Jessica if your situation requires a different split of hours).
-Those wishing to register for Honors Thesis must meet with Jessica to discuss course requirements and have their registration holds removed.
-Call Brenda at 3-3175 to make an appointment.
+Those wishing to register for Honors Thesis must meet with Jessica to discuss course requirements and have their registration holds removed. https://jessica-honors.youcanbook.me/

 Contracting provides students with the opportunity to earn honors credit in non-honors courses.
 Credit is based on the fulfillment of a written contract between student and professor that outlines an enhanced learning experience above and beyond normal course requirements.
 Contracting is approved on a case-by-case basis, and there are restrictions on the number of honors credits students can contract.